Partnerships: transforming your ideas into new products

 Phylogenomics: integrated algorithms and visualizations for analyzing the evolution of life

-- To investigate the deployment of humanoid robots solutions in Airbus assembly operations that are laborious and inaccessible for wheeled platforms.
+- To help deploy humanoid robot solutions in Airbus assembly operations that are laborious and inaccessible to wheeled platforms.

-- To achieve Human-robot safe and operationally efficient collaboration
+- To make Human-Robot collaboration safe and operationally efficient

 Technology concept description

-- Explore multi-contact planning and control to increase robot balance and stability.
+- Exploring multi-contact planning and control to increase robot balance and stability

-- Use of advanced visual-haptic servoing for perception and localization
+- Using advanced visual-haptic servoing for perception and localization

-- Creation of closed-kinematic chains in order to increase operational forces
+- Developing closed-kinematic chains in order to increase operational forces

 Coordinator : CNRS